 One of the most amazing renowned building in NYC is the one that houses the New York Public Library (NYPL)!
-Now, lets talk about the NYPL in numbers.
+Now, let’s talk about the NYPL in numbers.

 The New York Public Library (NYPL) was founded in 1895.
+It’s located at Bryant Park and a few blocks from Grand Central Terminal.

 “It is the nation’s largest public library system, featuring a unique combination of 88 neighborhood branches and four scholarly research centers, bringing together an extraordinary richness of resources”.